apraditya/rapi_doc/README.md

 Then invoke the generation by calling:

 `rake rapi_doc:generate`

-It will analyze `rake routes` output and find the controller files in app/controllers directory that may have the annotation.
+It will analyze the `routes.rb` files and find the controller files in app/controllers directory that may have the annotation.
-It will confirm from the user whether he/she wants the plugin to look for annotations in each of these files.
-For files confirmed by the user, it will parse the annotations and generate the HTML output using the template files and styles in the `config/rapi_doc` folder.
+Only controllers actions with annotation will be parsed and generated the HTML output using the template files and styles in the `config/rapi_doc` folder.
+The final result is placed in `public/apidoc/`.

+`rake rapi_doc:generate confirmation=true`
+This rake task is the same as `rake rapi_doc:generate` but it will acquire your confirmation to generate API doc for each controller.

 `rake rapi_doc:clean`
 will remove the documentation thus generated.